Danbaz7/Global/Java/README.md

 - **proj12**: Extends the bank account hierarchy with custom exception handling for illegal transaction amounts and insufficient funds, demonstrating robust error management.
 - **proj13**: Prints a formatted calendar for a specified month and year, using Java's Calendar classes to determine dates and layout.

+## Data Structures and Algorithms

+The `DSA` folder includes CSCI 251 projects focused on algorithm analysis and custom data structure implementations:

+- **DSA/projOne**: Compares linear search and binary search on randomly generated integer arrays.
+- **DSA/projTwo**: Implements and benchmarks insertion sort, selection sort, quick sort, and merge sort.
+- **DSA/projThree**: Adds an ArrayList-backed generic stack implementation and sorting test code.
+- **DSA/projFour**: Implements a generic hash table with separate chaining through custom hash entries.
+- **DSA/projFive**: Implements a generic binary search tree with insert, search, remove, height, size, and traversal behavior.
+- **DSA/projSix**: Implements a weighted directed graph using an adjacency matrix, with breadth-first search (BFS) and depth-first search (DFS) traversal.

 ---

-Each folder contains the main Java source file for the assignment.
+Each folder contains the Java source files for the assignment.
 For more details, see the code in each folder.